 3. Photograph the Famous Yellow Santa Catalina Arch

-You can’t come to Antigua and not take time to appreciate it’s iconic yellow arch (consider it an ESSENTIAL Antigua activity).
+You can’t come to Antigua and not take time to appreciate it’s iconic yellow arch.
+Consider this an essential Antigua activity!

-Did you know this famous yellow archway was once used by nuns from the Convent of Santa Catalina in the late 17th century to safely and privately cross the street without being detected?
-Yep!
+This historic arch, which has withstood countless earthquakes, was originally used by nuns from the Convent of Santa Catalina in the late 17th century to cross the street without being seen.

-Tip: Depending on which side you’re standing, the Santa Catalina Arch frames the Volcán Agua or the decorated La Merced church.
-When you go, make sure to take it in from both vantage points!
+Tip: Depending on which side you’re standing on, the Santa Catalina Arch frames the Volcán Agua or the decorated La Merced church.
+When you go, make sure to take in the scenery from both vantage points!
+If you want to take beautiful photographs, waking up for sunrise is worth the lack of sleep.

 4. Get Lost in the Maze at the Central/Artisanal Mercado (Market)

-Sprawling with vendors, artisanal goods, street food, fresh produce, and just about anything else you can imagine, the market is the go-to place to get a glimpse into local culture and daily life.
+Sprawling with vendors, artisanal goods, street food, fresh produce, and just about anything else you can imagine, the Central Market is the go-to place to get a glimpse into local culture and daily life.

-You can shop for all kinds of treasures at the market too—from hand-sewn wallets and traditional huipiles to worldly fragrant spices and flower bouquets, and much more.
+You can shop for all kinds of treasures at the market, too—from hand-sewn wallets and traditional huipiles to worldly fragrant spices and flower bouquets.

 The best way to visit the market in Antigua is to just show up.

-You’ll find the market by heading to the Central Market or Artisanal Market in Antigua on Google Maps.
-It’s located near the cemetery west of town.
+Head to the Central Market or Artisanal Market in Antigua on Google Maps.
+It’s located near the cemetery, west of town.

 5. Overnight Trek on Acatenango Volcano

-An overnight trekking and camping trip up Volcán Acatenango is a must-have adventure while traveling in Antigua!
+An overnight trekking and camping trip up Volcán Acatenango is a must-have adventure while visiting Antigua!

-Volcán Acatenango is the volcano on which you’ll trek and camp overnight at the base camp (3750m or 12,300ft).
-It is conjoined with Volcán Fuego, the one where you’ll likely see exploding lava (or ‘ashing’) from Antigua.
+Volcán Acatenango is the volcano you’ll trek and camp overnight on at its base camp (3750m or 12,300ft).
+It is conjoined with Volcán Fuego, where you’ll likely see exploding lava (or ‘ashing’), from Antigua.

-The 2-day overnight trek is not for the faint of heart, however, it’s somewhat become a rite of passage for adventure travelers.
+The 2-day overnight trek is not for the faint of heart and has become somewhat of a rite of passage for adventure travelers.

 On your hike up Acatenango, you’ll experience four different ecosystems, intense inclines, challenging terrain, and changes in weather.